-As of December 31, 2023, all lots comprising Primavera City Phases 1 to 4, and totaling 6,558 square meters have been fully paid, and registered in the Company's name.
+As of June 30, 2024, all lots comprising Primavera City Phases 1 to 4, and totaling 6,558 square meters have been fully paid, and registered in the Company's name.
 The lots comprising Phases 3 and 4, totaling 2,810 square meters, has been conveyed to the Company's majority-owned subsidiary, IDC Prime, Inc., by way of payment for subscription in the latter's increase in capital stock.
+IDC Prime, Inc. will be developing Phases 3 and 4.

-As of even date, the Company has likewise given the established relationship of the Company with the ICCP Group, the owner and developer of the Pueblo de Oro Township in Cagayan de Oro City, the Company has fully paid the land in Sto.
-Tomas, Batangas, comprising of 2,057 sq.m, this is the site for IDC's mixed-use development project, the Miramonti.
-As of December 31, 2023, the company has sold more than 82% of the units available for sale.
+As of even date, the Company has also fully paid a 2,057 sq.m parcel of land in Sto.
+Tomas, Batangas.
+This is the site for IDC's mixed-use development project, the Miramonti.
+As of June 30, 2024, the company has sold more than 82% of the units available for sale.